9 Amazing Benefits of Dental Implants You Need to Know

 Placed under the gum but above the jawbone, these are used for patients with minimal bone height or density who are not candidates for bone grafting.

-9 Reasons Why Dental Implants Are Worth It
+9 Reasons Why They Are Worth It

 Look and Feel Like Natural Teeth

-Dental implants mimic the appearance, strength, and feel of real teeth.
+It mimic the appearance, strength, and feel of real teeth.
 They are customized to match your natural tooth color and shape.

 Permanent and Durable